Swinton Insurance: Controversy

 In 2009, Swinton was fined £770,000 by the Financial Services Authority (FSA) for mis-selling payment protection insurance (PPI) policies.
 In July 2013, Swinton was fined £7.4m by the Financial Conduct Authority (FCA) in relation to sales of monthly insurance products sold by telephone between April 2010 and April 2012.

 Chief executive Christophe Bardet stated that Swinton had notified these problems to the Financial Services Authority in March 2012 and co-operated fully with the FCA.
 Swinton acknowledged its shortcomings in its sales practices during the specific period in question, and the company unreservedly apologised to customers.
 After instigating a full review of the business after his appointment in December 2011, Bardet announced a comprehensive transformation of the business with a three-year, £75m investment programme.

-In May 2014 Swinton Insurance was criticised by Welsh Language Commissioner Meri Huws for prohibiting call centre staff from using Welsh when discussing details of financial products with Welsh speaking customers in Wales.
+In May 2014, Swinton Insurance was criticised by Welsh Language Commissioner Meri Huws for banning call centre staff from using Welsh when discussing details of financial products with Welsh-speaking customers in Wales.